pekastel/flickr-pick-a-picture/readme.txt

 6. The embedded image maintains credits of the flickr owner.

 == Changelog ==

+= 1.2.6 =
+* Bug fix.
+Querying flickr using the default license options (flickr.photos.licenses.getInfo) was failing.

 = 1.2.5 =
 * Flickr API calls switched to ssl (see http://code.flickr.net/2014/04/30/flickr-api-going-ssl-only-on-june-27th-2014/)